 Nick has worked within the education sector since 2006, holding support and teaching roles.
 He became a qualified Counsellor in Jan 2012 and started teaching a level 3 Counselling group shortly after.
 Following a successful first year, Nick was then offered an established position as a Lecturer of Counselling and has been training Counsellors ever since, working with students at all levels from beginners to level 4 Trainees.
 He offers a relaxed yet passionate approach to teaching and revels in the growth and development of his students.

-In terms of Counselling experience, he runs a successful private practice in Hythe, called NLangley Counselling and works with young people and adult clients.
+In terms of Counselling experience, he runs a successful private practice in Hythe, working with young people and adult clients.
 He also works with other professionals in his role as a Supervisor.
 He occasionally writes articles for East Kent Handbooks, informing the public about Counselling.

 As an Integrative Counsellor, his work has led him to gain experience with a variety of clients from many backgrounds.
 He has volunteered for the NHS, doing home visit Counselling with the Cardiac Rehab Team on placement and worked for many years at New Romney Counselling Services.